About the Content Dashboard¶

 Content Dashboard Components¶

-To access the Content Dashboard, click on the Global Menu and, under the Content area, click Content Dashboard.
+To access the Content Dashboard, click the Global Menu and, under the Content area, click Content Dashboard.

 If the Global Menu is disabled, open the Product Menu and, under the Site Menu, go to Content → Content Dashboard.